 that extracts the Java exception from a

-, or, if no Java exception
+SchemeException, or, if no Java exception

-is present, returns the SchemeException
+is present, returns the SchemeException.

 Continuations do not cross the Scheme/Java boundary.
 In the embedded call scenario invoking a continuation inside the embedded call will not discard the computation of the caller.
 The embedded call will return when the continuation returns.
 If the continuation contains the read-eval-print loop the return will never happen.
 Similarly, capturing a continuation inside a call (embedded or external) will only capture the continuation to point where the call was made.